 The fair value of the restricted stock (time-based) was based on the closing price of the shares on their award date and will be recognized as compensation expense ratably over the vesting period.
 The fair value of the performance shares (market-based) was estimated on the grant date using a Monte Carlo valuation model that factors in information, including the expected price volatility, risk-free interest rate and the probable outcome of the market condition, over the expected life of the performance shares.
 Vesting of these performance shares is based on the performance of the market price of the Common Stock over the vesting period.
-Compensation expense for the performance shares are awarded at the end of the vesting period.
+Compensation expense for the performance shares is a fixed amount determined at the grant date and is recognized over the vesting period regardless of whether performance shares are awarded at the end of the vesting period.
 Upon vesting, shares are expected to be issued out of shares held in treasury or the Company's authorized but unissued shares.
 Compensation expense for the restricted stock awards is recognized in G&A. Forfeitures of awards are recognized when they occur.